 Arizona's lakes, rivers, and reservoirs are a treasure in the desert state and a great place to have fun.
-Enjoy scenic shorelines and beautiful beaches at Lyman Lake State Park and Cattail Cove State Park, the best bass fishing at Alamo Lake State Park, canoe and kayaking rentals at Fool Hollow Lake Recreation Area and Patagonia Lake State Park.
-Remember you share the water with others who may not be familiar with boating rules and safety procedures.
+Enjoy scenic shorelines and beautiful beaches at the open water of Lyman Lake best bass fishing at Alamo Lake State Park, canoe and kayaking rentals at Fool Hollow Lake Recreation Area and the hidden treasure of Patagonia Lake State Park Remember you share the water with others who may not be familiar with boating rules and safety procedures.
 Generally, children under 12 may not operate a watercraft with a motor greater than eight horsepower, unless an adult is on board.
-For more information on registration, boating laws, and responsibilities, contact the Arizona Game and Fish Department at (602) 942-3000 or visit azqfd.com.
+For expanded information on registration, boating laws, and responsibilities, contact the Arizona Game and Fish Department at (602) 942-3000 or visit azgfd.com.